dhruvrajvanshi/hades-lang/README.md

           - Very basic support for gdb and lldb debug symbols is supported.
 This allows stepping through code using VS code.
 No local variables are shown yet.

 ## Getting started

+### Prerequisites
+* Python 3 needs to be installed.
+* OpenJDK 11 or later needs to be installed (https://adoptopenjdk.net/ has Java builds for windows).
+On Linux, you can usually find `openjdk-11` builds in your package manager (`apt/dnf install openjdk-11`)

 You can install the latest version of hades using this command
 ```sh
 curl https://raw.githubusercontent.com/dhruvrajvanshi/hades-lang/master/install.py | python3 -